Timiport/OSGMSCalendar-Privacy-Policy/index.md

 ### Collecting and Using Your Personal Data
 ### Types of Data Collected
 ### Personal Data
-While using Our Service, We may ask You to provide Us with information related to caneldar events
+While using Our Service, We may ask You to provide Us with information related to calendar events

 Information from Third-Party Social Media Services
-The Company allows You to create an account and log in to use the Service through the following Third-party Social Media Services:
+The Company allows You to log in to use the Service through the following Third-party Social Media Services:

 * Google
 * Microsoft